Trip Facts

 Meals: Breakfast, Lunch, Dinner

-Arriving in Namkhili, explore local monasteries maintained by the Pike Peak Social Organization, adding a cultural touch to your Himalayan adventure.
+Upon arriving in Namkhili, explore local monasteries maintained by the Pikey Peak Social Organization, adding a cultural touch to your Himalayan journey.

 Day 06: Trek to Ngaur Gompa